HyShai/lastpass-pythonista/README.md

 **Note:** This does a one-way read-only sync from LastPass using an __unofficial__ API - if you want to manipulate your vault in any way (delete/edit) you must use the [LastPass iOS app][] (requires a LastPass Premium subscription - $12/yr).

+There are 2 ways to import your accounts:
+1. save the encrypted blob locally
+2. save your accounts to the `keychain`

-**Note:** It stores your accounts in the iOS keychain (*not* the iCloud keychain).
-Although the keychain is encrypted, there *may* be ways to access it from other apps.
+The advantage to using the encrypted blob is that you account are not saved to the `keychain`.
+Although the `keychain` is encrypted, there *may* be ways to access it from other apps.
 Please weigh the risks before using this.

+The advantage to using the `keychain` is that it is a bit faster and you are not prompted for the lastpass master credentials each time.

+If you want to use the encrypted blob: You can save your lastpass master credentials to the keychain for convenience - **though this entails the same risk as above**.
+Save your email as service=lastpass_email, account=lastpass, password=<your-email>.
+Save your email as service=lastpass_master, account=lastpass, password=<your-password>.
+The names of the service and account are definite - see [lpfinder.py][] if you want to change them.
+See [keychain.set_password][]

+By default `lpfinder.py` will look for `.lastpass.blob` first and fallback to the `keychain`.
+If you want to use the `keychain`, run the import again and choose "Save to keychain" when prompted.
+If you want to switch to the blob run the import again and choose "Don't Save to keychain".

 ### Installation: